-ENGL 049 English Honors
+ENGL 049 1.00 to 3.00 Units English Honors

-Prerequisites: Completion of 24 units of college credit with a minimum GPA of 3.3; a minimum of 5 units in the discipline with a grade of 'B' or better; an ability to work independently; permission of the Division Dean based on instructor availability.
+Prerequisite: Completion of 24 units of college credit with a minimum GPA of 3.3; a minimum of 5 units in the discipline with a grade of B or better; an ability to work independently; permission of the Division Dean based on instructor availability.
 An independent study project which generally results in a critical examination of literature of significant creative and/or analytical writing.
-May be repeated to a maximum of 6 units, including initial enrollment.
 Three to nine hours weekly by arrangement with instructor and division Dean.

-ENGL 051 Technical Writing
+ENGL 051 3 Units Technical Writing

-Prerequisites: A score of 102 or better in the last three years on the sentence skills section of the assessment test; or recommendation of a counselor or English instructor based on a Multiple Measures Evaluation; or a grade of 'Credit' and a score of 8 or more on the Composition Mastery Final Examination upon completion of ENGL 305 or 350 or 355; or a grade of 'Credit' in ENGL 370.
+Prerequisite: A score of 102 or better in the last three years on the sentence skills section of the assessment test; or recommendation of a counselor or English instructor based on a Multiple Measures Evaluation; or a grade of 'Credit' and a score of 8 or more on the Composition Mastery Final Examination upon completion of ENGL 305 or 350 or 355; or a grade of 'Credit' in ENGL 370.
 Course Advisory: Keyboarding skills.
 The fundamentals of technical writing, including memos, forms, resumes, proposals, and formal and informal reports.
 Emphasis is on techniques for organizing, evaluating, and presenting information in the simple, direct, and objective style required in modern technical communications.
 Use of word processing, desktop publishing, graphics, tables, appropriate fonts, layout, and format will also be emphasized.
 Three hours lecture.

-Creative Writing: The Literary Magazine Prerequisite: ENGL 001.
-A course in the contemporary
+ENGL 058 3 Units Creative Writing: The Literary Magazine I

-American Literary magazine which will also produce its own literary magazine: requesting submissions, reviewing them, selecting material, arranging contents and determining the format.
+Prerequisite: ENGL 001 with a minimum grade of C. A course in the contemporary American Literary magazine which will also produce its own literary magazine: requesting submissions, reviewing them, selecting material, arranging contents and determining the format.
 Students may write creatively and make their work available for class commentary, as well as for possible inclusion in the magazine.
-Repeatable 1 time.
 Three hours lecture.